Dim23/GammaFit/README.md

 `current_mult2` - Histogram with multiplisity of non-reconstructed model data.

-## 2.1 OUTPUT
+## 2 OUTPUT

 Resulting file `outadres` will contain TCanvas with fit results and data-to-fit ratio - `Canvas_0f_fit_result` .

-The resulting fit function of the multiplicity distribution - `fit_func` .
+ Where the - `fit_func` is the resulting fit function of the multiplicity distribution .

+`FitResult` - TTree with fit parameters of fit function.

+`Result` - TTree with min and max persent of centrality and also the boundaries of the centrality classes.

-TGraphErrors of impact parametr as a function of centrality - `fit_B_Mean` .
+`fit_B_Mean` - TGraphErrors of impact parametr as a function of centrality .

-Histograms with the distribution of the impact parameter in centrality class - `ImpactParametDist_CENT*_*` .
+`ImpactParametDist_CENT*_*` - histograms with the distribution of the impact parameter in centrality class.